hapax/hapax.github.io/assets/minimal-networks.md

 ### 2.3.
 Hubs and spokes <a id="sec-2-3" name="sec-2-3"></a>

-All this work with triangles will pay off with some beautiful insights into minimal networks for an arbitary number of cities!
+All this work with triangles pays off with a powerful result about minimal networks for *any* number of cities:
-Remarkably, solving the apparently simple case of the equilateral triangle tells us what a train network looks like for an arbitrary number of cities.
-As advertised above, one of the key results is as follows:

 <span style="padding-left: 20px; display:block">
 In a minimal network, all hubs have three incoming legs separated by angles of $120^\circ$.
 </span>

+The argument is beautiful and simple, though like Exercise 5, it involves a proof by contradiction.

 ## 3. Graphs <a id="sec-3" name="sec-3"></a>